BrianDeJesus/Push-Down-Automata/README.md

 Tool: C++
 Compiler: g++

-Input File: sequence.txt
+Input File: sequence.txt (check to see example)
-(must be named sequence.txt)
+     - (must be named sequence.txt)
+     - Every line is a new sequence
+     - You can enter any amount of lines/sequences

 OUTPUT: